CodeDotJS/SmallNode/README.md

 --

-Don't know it will work or not! :sad:

-Moreover, there are no controller provided, you can just play the song and nothing more.
+Unfortunately, there are no controllers provided, you can just play the song and nothing more.
 The only way to close it is using command - CTRL + C